termux/termux-app/README.md

+### Debugging

+You can help debug problems of the `Termux` app and its plugins by setting appropriate `logcat` `Log Level` in `Termux` app settings -> `<APP_NAME>` -> `Debugging` -> `Log Level` (Requires `Termux` app version `>= 0.118.0`).
+The `Log Level` defaults to `Normal` and log level `Verbose` currently logs additional information.
+Its best to revert log level to `Normal` after you have finished debugging since private data may otherwise be passed to `logcat` during normal operation and moreover, additional logging increases execution time.

+The plugin apps **do not execute the commands themselves** but send execution intents to `Termux` app, which has its own log level which can be set in `Termux` app settings -> `Termux` -> `Debugging` -> `Log Level`.
+So you must set log level for both `Termux` and the respective plugin app settings to get all the info.

+Once log levels have been set, you can run the `logcat` command in `Termux` app terminal to view the logs in realtime (`Ctrl+c` to stop) or use `logcat -d > logcat.txt` to take a dump of the log.
+You can also view the logs from a PC over `ADB`.
+For more information, check official android `logcat` guide [here](https://developer.android.com/studio/command-line/logcat).

+Moreover, users can generate termux files `stat` info and `logcat` dump automatically too with terminal's long hold options menu `More` -> `Report Issue` option and selecting `YES` in the prompt shown to add debug info.
+This can be helpful for reporting and debugging other issues.
+If the report generated is too large, then `Save To File` option in context menu (3 dots on top right) of `ReportActivity` can be used and the file viewed/shared instead.

+Users must post complete report (optionally without sensitive info) when reporting issues.
+Issues opened with **(partial) screenshots of error reports** instead of text will likely be automatically closed/deleted.

+##### Log Levels

+- `Off` - Log nothing.
+- `Normal` - Start logging error, warn and info messages and stacktraces.
+- `Debug` - Start logging debug messages.
+- `Verbose` - Start logging verbose messages.
+##

 ## For Maintainers and Contributors

 The [termux-shared](termux-shared) library was added in [`v0.109`](https://github.com/termux/termux-app/releases/tag/v0.109).
 It defines shared constants and utils of the Termux app and its plugins.
 It was created to allow for the removal of all hardcoded paths in the Termux app.
 Some of the termux plugins are using this as well and rest will in future.
 If you are contributing code that is using a constant or a util that may be shared, then define it in `termux-shared` library if it currently doesn't exist and reference it from there.
 Update the relevant changelogs as well.
 Pull requests using hardcoded values **will/should not** be accepted.
+Termux app and plugin specific classes must be added under `com.termux.shared.termux` package and general classes outside it.
+The [`termux-shared` `LICENSE`](termux-shared/LICENSE.md) must also be checked and updated if necessary when contributing code.
+The licenses of any external library or code must be honoured.

 The main Termux constants are defined by [`TermuxConstants`](https://github.com/termux/termux-app/blob/master/termux-shared/src/main/java/com/termux/shared/termux/TermuxConstants.java) class.
 It also contains information on how to fork Termux or build it with your own package name.
 Changing the package name will require building the bootstrap zip packages and other packages with the new `$PREFIX`, check [Building Packages](https://github.com/termux/termux-packages/wiki/Building-packages) for more info.

 Check [Termux Libraries](https://github.com/termux/termux-app/wiki/Termux-Libraries) for how to import termux libraries in plugin apps and [Forking and Local Development](https://github.com/termux/termux-app/wiki/Termux-Libraries#forking-and-local-development) for how to update termux libraries for plugins.

-Commit messages should preferably use [Conventional Commits](https://www.conventionalcommits.org) specs.
-Use the following `types` as `Added: Add foo`, `Added|Fixed: Add foo and fix bar`, `Changed!: Change baz as a breaking change`, etc. This should also allow automated generation of Changelogs in future.
+Commit messages **must** use [Conventional Commits](https://www.conventionalcommits.org) specs so that chagelogs can automatically be generated by the [`create-conventional-changelog`](https://github.com/termux/create-conventional-changelog) script, check its repo for further details on the spec.
+Use the following `types` as `Added: Add foo`, `Added|Fixed: Add foo and fix bar`, `Changed!: Change baz as a breaking change`, etc. You can optionally add a scope as well, like `Fixed(terminal): Some bug`.
+The space after `:` is necessary.

 - **Added** for new features.
 - **Changed** for changes in existing functionality.